-Field Experience is an integral component of King's Teacher Education Program.
+Field experience is an integral component of King's education program.
 Here you begin to make exciting connections between theory and practice.
 You start to understand what it means to make a difference in the lives of students.

 Experience a variety of connections to the external classroom in addition to your two student teaching practica.
 You have the opportunity to work with an individual student as part of one of your courses.
 Other opportunities, such as literacy events or classroom observations, vary depending on whether you are in the elementary or secondary stream.

 Students spend a total of 18 weeks in practicum placements.
 You meet personally with the Field Services Manager to determine where you will be placed.
-This placement may be in a variety of settings that include the following: Public, Catholic, Independent, and Christian.
+This placement may be in a variety of settings that include public, Catholic, independent, and Christian.

 All courses with a practicum component in the B.Ed. program (EDUC 251, EDUC 351, 353, and EDUC 450, 451, 453) are completed under the supervision of certificated classroom mentor teachers and King’s faculty supervisors.

 You are required to have current record checks to complete many of your field experiences.